msuperdock/agda-unused/README.md

 After checking this code, `g` and `h` are both considered used.

-Fixing this issue will require introducing a graph of dependencies whenever we enter a block of mutually recursive code.
+Fixing this issue will require a graph of dependencies for each block of mutually recursive code.

 ### Unsupported language features